 How to Make A Granny Rectangle Step by Step

 The size of your foundation chain will depend on what size and shape of the rectangle you are wanting to make.
-You may want to make many small rectangles to join together, or you may want to just keep going around and around in one piece until your rectangle is the required size.
+You may want to make many small rectangles to join together to make a big blanket, or you may want to just keep going around and around in one piece until your rectangle is a lap blanket size.

 Whatever you choose, your foundation chain must always be a multiple of 3,+2.
 For demonstration, I am going for a starting chain of 12 +2 =14 stitches, and multiple colors.